A star (rating) is born.

 Rating cars is a notoriously tricky business.
 Reviewers have opinions, and occasionally, those color the coverage of a new vehicle.
 The editorial staff of Motor1.com attempts to get around those subjective thoughts and personal preferences with our rating system.
 We subject each car we review to the same crucible, which sees the editorial staff judge vehicles based on seven different metrics to determine a final rating based on a 10-star system.

-Each vehicle can earn between one and ten stars, based on its performance in each category.
+Each vehicle can earn between zero and ten stars with a baseline score of five in every category except fuel economy and price, which use a fixed scale starting at zero.
+The starting score is adjusted based on the vehicle's performance in each category.
 From there, we determine the Verdict by taking a simple average of the scores in each category and rounding it to the nearest tenth of a point.

-The editorial staff judges vehicles against only their direct competitors, which are listed at the bottom of each review.
-So when we say a certain vehicle has earned 6.4 stars, that score is relative to that car's group of direct competitors.
-Thus, two very different cars might earn the same score, but that doesn't mean they're equal in our eyes.
+The editorial staff judges vehicles against only its direct competitors, which are listed at the bottom of each review.
+So when we say a certain vehicle has earned 6.4 stars, that score is relative to the direct competition.
+Thus, two very different cars might earn the same score, even though they serve radically different markets.

 - Design: Our team studies a car's interior and exterior design, with an eye towards aesthetic beauty, functionality, and in the case of the cabin, material quality, fit, and durability.

 - Comfort: After sitting in each seat, our editors judge the comfort of each row based on head, leg, and shoulder room, as well as the availability of features like heating/ventilation and massage functions.
-We also study how close a car comes to its rated capacities, so cars with vestigial backseats that automakers call four-seaters get dinged while limo-like third rows receive praise.
-Comfort also includes coverage of the cargo area, with an eye towards how it stacks up compared to the competition, as well as an assessment of a vehicle's noise, vibration, and harshness.
+Comfort also includes coverage of the cargo area and the amount of storage in the cabin, with an eye towards how it stacks up compared to the competition, as well as an assessment of a vehicle's noise, vibration, and harshness.

 - Tech and Connectivity: With automakers cramming more and more technology into vehicles, Tech and Connectivity is consistently one of the biggest, most in-depth elements of Motor1.com's reviews.
 Our team compares a vehicle's base content to its primary competition; the quality and quantity of available options; how customizable a vehicle is; the quality and sensibility of the infotainment system; and smart, cutting-edge technology like Audi's Matrix LED headlights or Mercedes-Benz's augmented reality navigation tech.
-Vehicles lose points for missing features like Apple CarPlay or Android Auto, forcing buyers into a dense structure of prerequisite options, and high subscription costs.
+Vehicles lose points for missing features like Apple CarPlay or Android Auto, poor infotainment, and high subscription costs.

 - Performance and Handling: This section includes the bulk of a review's driving impressions.
 A vehicle's engine, transmission, ride and handling, and brakes are all covered, while vehicles that excel in one particular discipline – such as off-road ability or track times – also earn points for their single-minded perfection.